ministryofjustice/basm-move-generator/README.md

 Could validate that they are an “in prisoner”.

 Bit of an edge case - an example is absconding from temporary absence

-### ❌ Is single match (Work in Progress)
-From Location: Police Custody Suite or Court
-Arrival matching existing inactive prison record

 ### ❌ Is multiple match (Work in Progress)
 - **From Location**: Police Custody Suite or Court